-Firstly, you’re going to need Photoshop or GIMP to edit the photos, because even though it’s not complicated to complete, it does go further than the basic tool available in Aperture or Lightroom.
+Firstly, you’re going to need Photoshop or GIMP to edit the photos.
+Even though it’s not complicated to complete, it does go further than the basic tool available in Aperture or Lightroom.

 These sorts of photos work best as landscape and cityscapes, so start off with a photo like that.